Generic selectors

 [CrossRef] [PubMed] [Google Scholar]

 3. , , .
 Catatonia is not Schizophrenia: Kraepelin’s Error and the Need to Recognize Catatonia as an Independent Syndrome in Medical Nomenclature.
-Schizophrenia bulletin.
+Schizophrenia Bulletin.
 2010;36:314-20.

 [CrossRef] [PubMed] [PubMed Central] [Google Scholar]

 4. .
 Catatonia: Clinical Aspects and Neurobiological Correlates.
-The Journal of Neuropsychiatry and Clinical Neurosciences.
+J Neuropsychiatry Clin Neurosci.
 2009;21:371-80.

 [CrossRef] [PubMed] [Google Scholar]